mattbatman/biblical/src/content/post/2-chronicles.md

 title: "2 Chronicles"
 publishDate: "20 Apr 2025"
 pageType: "bibleChapter"
-tags: ["Jachin", "Boaz", "cherubim", "Ark of the Covenant"]
+tags: ["Jachin", "Boaz", "cherubim", "Ark of the Covenant", "wisdom"]
-people: ["Solomon", "King Huram of Tyre"]
+people: ["Solomon", "King Huram of Tyre", "Queen of Sheba"]
 outline: [
   {
     text: "Solomon requests wisdom from God when God appears to him in a dream",